amirsabahi/mariadb-backup-restore-shell-scripts/README.md

 If the SQL file is on a local directory, make sure to enter the full file path, including the file name and extension (e.g., /path/to/sql_file.sql).
 The script assumes that the MySQL server is running on the default port (3306).
 If your MySQL server is running on a different port, you'll need to specify it using the -P flag in the mysql command.

+## Advance MySQL backup script
+backup_database.sh - A shell script to retrieve a list of databases and allow the user to choose which database to backup.

+Usage
+./backup_database.sh [options]
+Options
+-a: Backup all databases.
+-d: Backup a specific database.
+You will be prompted to choose the database.
+-u: Specify the username to use when connecting to MySQL.
+Default is root.
+-p: Specify the password to use when connecting to MySQL.
+Default is empty.
+Description
+This shell script uses the mysql command to retrieve a list of databases and prompt the user to choose which database to backup.
+The backup is created using the mysqldump command.

+When run without any options, the script will prompt the user to choose whether to backup all databases or a specific database.
+If the user chooses to backup a specific database, a list of databases will be displayed and the user will be prompted to choose one.

+The backup is created using the mysqldump command with the --opt and --add-drop-database options.
+By default, the backup will be saved in the current working directory with a filename of database_name_backup.sql.

+The user can also specify the username and password to use when connecting to MySQL.
+If no username is specified, the default username of root is used.
+If no password is specified, an empty password is used.

+Examples
+Backup a specific database:

+./backup_database.sh -d my_database
+Backup all databases:

+./backup_database.sh -a
+Backup a specific database with a custom filename and compress the output:

+./backup_database.sh -d my_database -f my_backup.sql -c
+Notes
+The user running the script must have permission to create files in the current working directory.